dreamcatcher-tech/network/Inbox/2025-03-31 0945 super as a built in repo.md

 The super repo is how DIDs are looked up to find the actor repo they point to.

 So how to embue these basic functions onto the `artifact-consensus` branch ?

+We would turn these problems into filesystem problems, rather than database problems.

+Can the auth setup be used by the super repo to grant access to the actor repos ?

+delegated permissions, so when someone wants to access a repo, we also check the parents of the repo to see if the did is allowed.

+init tools should be part of every repo, since it sets up the parent child relationship ?

+Is auth an repo links the same thing, really ?

+Can we have deffered permissions, so a child which is owned would check its parent for permissions too.
+Very simple to add actors di

+actors control becomes a napp then ? add auth, init and clone - just napps that modify the filesystem in a fixed way ?

+Some branches must be able to limit what napps can be run on them.